readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 demand”.
 Why are they doing this?
 Because they want to earn money.
 And in the same way, the person which has a problem with them.
 He acts in the same way and causes uncertainties for the others.
-Thus even before the end “make *more* money” one needs to note that the purpose “making money *at all** contains a having and producing a lot of uncertainty.
+Thus even before the end “make *more* money” one needs to note that the purpose “making money *at all*” contains having and producing a lot of uncertainty.

 The conflict is founded in the purpose “social access power” around which